Research and reports

-It pays to invest in some top van security products, whether they’re for securing the vehicle itself or protecting its contents.
-Here are five of the best:
+It pays to invest in some top van security systems, whether they’re for securing the vehicle itself or protecting its contents.
+Here are five of the most popular:

-It’s worth noting that the Stoplock needs to be drilled into the doors themselves, so you may require a professional installer to get started.
+It’s worth noting that the Stoplock needs to be drilled into the doors themselves, so you may require a professional installer.

 Ideally you wouldn’t keep your tools in your van when you’re not also in it, but sometimes this is unavoidable, especially if you’re on a job.

-Even the most careful van owners can still come a cropper when it comes to security.
+Even the most careful van owners can still be at risk when it comes to van security.
 However hard you try, you might still fall victim to theft.
 In these cases, it's vital that you're insured so that you can get your business back on its feet as quickly as possible.

-Tool insurance should be a key consideration for every tradesman.
+Tool insurance should be a key consideration for every tradesperson.
 Whether you own your tools or are hiring them in, this insurance can cover the cost of replacing stolen or damaged items.